handbook

 Late work due to illness — If a student misses class or cannot complete at-home work due to illness, he will have one week from the original due date to turn in his assignments.
 When a student is out for an extended illness the parents work closely with the teacher to assure the student has a fair amount of time without drawing out the process excessively.

-Late work due to travel— All missed work, tests, or quizzes are due on the first day the student returns to class, unless otherwise agreed upon with the teacher and noted on the Pre-Arranged Absence form.
+Late work due to personal day— All missed work, tests, or quizzes are due on the first day the student returns to class, unless otherwise agreed upon with the teacher.
 Work submitted after this time will be subject to Fideles’ late work policy stated above.

 Late Work Policies 7th through 12th Grades

-All work should be completed at home on the day it is assigned and is due the next school day, unless a later due date is communicated by the teacher in FACTS Family Portal.
+All work should be completed at home on the day it is assigned and is due the next school day, unless a later due date is communicated by the teacher.
 If work is not turned in on the due date, an “M” will be entered in the gradebook for “missing.”
 The “M” will calculate as a zero until it is replaced with a grade.

 LATE WORK PENALTIES 7th & 8th Grade: